Screen Printing FAQ

 What are your order minimums?

 When ordering screen printed apparel, it’s important to keep in mind that the cost of printing goes down as the quantity of shirts goes up.
 That means that big orders are a lot more cost effective for you.
-We do not have a minimum order requirement, but if you are ordering less than 12, the cost will be more.
+Our minimum order for screen printed apparel is 24 pieces (of each design).

 How do I keep my price down?

 - Prices per shirt go down as quantities go up, so increase your order to save money.

 - The apparel you choose to print your image on will have an affect on your overall price.
 Apparel available ranges from economical to premium, so be sure to choose something within your budget.